-Press this switch in if your microphone requires phantom power.
+Press the top of this switch in if your microphone requires phantom power.
 (Always check the position of this switch before connecting microphones.)
 A red LED [56] will illuminate just above the main mix meters [58] to indicate that phantom power is active.
 This is a global switch that affects all mic channels' XLR jacks at once.